Irenexzwen/3D-genome-gitbook/chapter-1-intro-why-should-people-care-about-3d-genome/01-3d-neuclear-structure.md

 ##1.2 Multi-scale folding<a name="12"></a>
 The largest chromosomes contain hundreds of millions of base pairs that fold in a limitted space, which leads to multi-scale, hierarchical structures like： nucleosomes, chromatin fibres, chromosome domains, compartments and finally in chromosome territories.

 Information resides at all levels, from the histone–DNA interactions at the sub-nucleosomal scale to the chromosome–chromosome and chromosome–lamina interactions in the nuclear space.
-This multi-level architecture can be regulated and/or exploited by a variety of com- ponents such as transcription factors, architectural proteins and non-coding RNAs in order to coordinate gene expression and cell fate.
+This multi-level architecture can be regulated and/or exploited by a variety of components such as transcription factors, architectural proteins and non-coding RNAs in order to coordinate gene expression and cell fate.

-With the help of currently developed chromosome capture technologies, let's how them expanded our knowledge on chromosome structure.
+With the help of currently developed chromosome capture technologies, we can see how them expanded our knowledge on chromosome structure.

 ![](/assets/20180629211526biophysics_201504585-1.jpg)
 [Figure2](http://www.aimspress.com/article/10.3934/biophy.2015.4.585/figure.html).
 Inside the nucleus, euchromatin and heterochromatin give rise to several grades of higher order structures: chromosome loops, Topological Associated Domains (TADs), Lamin Associated Domains (LADs) and chromosomal territories.
 Also the nucleolus, the “assembly-chain” of ribosomes, associates with specific DNA regions: the Nucleolar Associated Domains (NADs), that surround the highly transcribed region of nucleolus, giving rise to another grade of chromatin organization.

 ### Chromosome territories<a name="121"></a>
-At larger scales, chromatin is organized into individual chromosome territories (one for each chro- mosome), which rarely intermix (FIG. 2d).
-This observa- tion, initially coming from FISH studies [[5]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC282679/), was later validated by genome-wide Hi-C data, which showed that interactions between loci on the same chromosome are much more frequent than contacts in trans between different chromosomes [[6]](http://science.sciencemag.org/content/326/5950/289).
+At larger scales, chromatin is organized into individual chromosome territories (one for each chro- mosome), which rarely intermix.
+This observation, initially coming from FISH studies [[5]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC282679/), was later validated by genome-wide Hi-C data, which showed that interactions between loci on the same chromosome are much more frequent than contacts in trans between different chromosomes [[6]](http://science.sciencemag.org/content/326/5950/289).
 ### A/B Compartments <a name="122"></a>
 The Hi-C data, after normalization and converting to an observed/expected matrix, display a plaid pattern, analyzing by Principal-component analysis (PCA), the first principal component (can be interpreted as the surrogate of maxim variance of the data, the most prominent feature) contains compartments A and B (with positive PC1 regions reflecting "active/permissive" chromatin and negative PC1 regions indicative of "inactive/inert" chromatin).
 ![](/assets/compart.jpg)
 [Figure3](http://homer.ucsd.edu/homer/interactions/HiCpca.html).
 Compartment identification with PCA. ©HOMER
 ### TAD (Topologically Associating Domains)<a name="123"></a>
 A topologically associating domain (TAD) is a self-interacting genomic region, meaning that DNA sequences within a TAD physically interact with each other more frequently than with sequences outside the TAD.
 These three-dimensional chromosome structures are present in animals as well as some plants, fungi, and bacteria.
-TADs can range in size from thousands to millions of DNA bases (hundreds kb usually).[[?]](https://en.wikipedia.org/wiki/Topologically_associating_domain).
+TADs can range in size from thousands to millions of DNA bases (hundreds kb usually).[[ref]](https://en.wikipedia.org/wiki/Topologically_associating_domain).

 TADs typically manifest as contiguous square domains along the **diagonal of Hi-C maps**.
 The spatial partitioning of the genome into TADs correlates with many linear genomic features such as his- tone modifications, coordinated gene expression, association with the lamina and DNA replication timing,